bucs110fall2024/final-project-tianna/template_final_project-master/README.md

 ## Project Description

-An online version of hangman with an easy mode where the user tries to guess a short word and a hard mode where the user tries to guess a longer word.
+This program is an online version of hangman with an easy mode where the user tries to guess a short word and a hard mode where the user tries to guess a longer word.

 ***